basil00/Fathom/README.md

 by Ronald de Man and released for unrestricted distribution and use.

-This fork of Fathom replaces the Cfish board representation and move generation code used in tbprobe.c with simpler code from the original Fathom source by Basil.
+This fork of Fathom replaces the Cfish board representation and move generation code used in tbprobe.c with simpler, MIT-licensed code from the original Fathom source by Basil.
 The code has been reorganized so that `tbchess.c` contains all move generation and most chess-related typedefs and functions, while `tbprobe.c` contains all the tablebase probing